dijasila/GPAW/doc/documentation/manual.rst

 * ``'ae'`` is used for specifying all-electron mode for an atom.
 I.e. no PAW or pseudo potential is used.
 * ``sg15`` specifies the `SG15 optimized norm-conserving Vanderbilt
   pseudopotentials`_ for the PBE functional.
 These have to be installed separately.
 Use :file:`gpaw-install-setups --sg15 {<dir>}` to download and unpack the pseudopotentials into :file:`{<dir>}/sg15_oncv_upf_{<version>}`.
 As of now, the SG15 pseudopotentials should still be considered experimental in GPAW.
+  You can plot a UPF pseudopotential by running :file:`gpaw-upfplot {<pseudopotential>}`.
+Here, :file:`{<pseudopotential>}` can be either a direct path to a UPF file or the symbol or identifier to search for in the GPAW setup paths.

 * ``'hgh'`` is used to specify a norm-conserving Hartwigsen-Goedecker-Hutter pseudopotential (no installation necessary).
 Some elements have better semicore pseudopotentials.
 To use those, specify ``'hgh.sc'``